cryptopix-dev/ColorSign/protocol_security_analysis.md

 ## Executive Summary

 This report presents a comprehensive analysis of the protocol security of ColorSign, focusing on key generation, signing, verification, and COSE integration protocols.
-The analysis evaluates the security, compliance, and robustness of the cryptographic protocols against various attack vectors.
+The analysis evaluates the security, compliance, and robustness of the cryptographic protocols against various attack vectors .

 ## 1. Key Generation Protocol Analysis